 We know that pursuing master’s education can be extremely expensive.
 If money is standing between you and doing a master’s, check out these ideas for funding:

-- Search for scholarships.
+Search for scholarships.
 There are thousands of scholarships available worldwide for prospective master’s students.
 They include merit-based scholarships, awarded based on past grades and/or other accomplishments.
 Many master’s programmes also offer full or partial scholarships to students from specific countries or regions – particularly the global south – to ensure that higher education is available to everyone.
+Search scholarships and bursaries here.

 - Work while studying.
 Studying part-time while working can be a great way to earn while you learn (not to mention continuing to establish your career as you study).